usman14/HashTagVideo/README.md

   - Create your own favourite examples list and enjoy results from millions of youtube videos.
-  - Enjoy a collection of new videos every time based on your favourite topics and words.
+  - Enjoy a collection of new videos every time based on your favourite topics and words

  <img src="app/src/main/res/drawable/five.png" width="800" height="400" >